781flyingdutchman/background_downloader/README.md

 All tasks in group `bunchOfFiles` will now use the notification group configuration with ID `myNotificationGroup`.
 Any other task that uses a configuration with `groupNotificationId` set to 'myGroupNotification' will also be added to that group notification.

+__On iOS__: If your `running` group notification contains a dynamic item (such as `{numFinished}` in the example above) then a new notification will be issued every time the notification message changes (different from Android, where the existing notification is updated so does not trigger a new one).

 ### Tapping a notification
 To respond to the user tapping a notification, register a callback that takes `Task` and `NotificationType` as parameters: